 If your private medical health fund covers psychology, then you are eligible for private health rebates with me.
 Let me know and I will provide the right receipts to you.

 Cancellation Fee Policy

 All psychologists in private practice set their own fees and have a cancellation policy to facilitate the operation of their clinical services and are in accordance with the APS recommendations.
-It is expected that all individuals accept a responsibility to attend sessions on time, reschedule or cancel within the cancellation timeframes (24 hrs Mon-Thurs 5pm) /or pay the cancellation fee, which are discussed in the first session.
-This is to ensure that appointments are available for individuals who urgently need to see a psychologist.
+It is expected that all patients accept a responsibility to attend sessions on time, reschedule or cancel within the cancellation timeframes (24 hrs Mon-Thurs 4:59 pm; changes to a Monday appointment must occur before Thursday 4:59 pm) /or pay the cancellation fee, which are discussed in the first session.
+Appointments are in high demand so this policy is to ensure that appointments are available for individuals who urgently need to see a psychologist.
 Moreover, a late cancellation means that the time cannot be given to someone else.
 The policy applies for any type of cancellation (e.g., not presenting, forgetting, being sick, clashing with some other appointment).
 The late cancellation fee is the full fee of the session.
 If you are sick, phone consultation may be offered at the standard consultation fees.
-This is at the discretion of the psychologist and offered if deemed safe and appropriate.
+You must request this in advance of your appointment time, which is at the discretion of the psychologist and offered if deemed safe and clinically appropriate.
 Otherwise the cancellation fee policy applies.